 • Paying the balance in full each month, if possible.

 • Setting up automatic payments or payment alerts as notification of when a due date is approaching.

 With any type of debt, recourse, or nonrecourse, it’s important that the borrower gets in touch with the lender or creditor as soon as they think they’ll have trouble making payments.
 The lender may be able to offer options to help manage payments temporarily.
 Depending on the type of debt, that may include:

 • Credit card hardship programs.

 Reaching out before a payment is missed can help avoid loss of assets and it can help prevent negative credit score impacts as well.

-There’s no collateral needed, and since interest rates are fixed, your monthly payments are predictable.
+Since interest rates are fixed, your monthly payments are predictable.

 SoFi Loan Products

-External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.